ajpwalser/ajpwalser.github.io/_posts/2021-06-24-markdown-syntax-guide.md

 date: 2021-06-24
 ---

 Markdown is a plain text formatting syntax for writers.
-This post provides a quick overview of syntax used here.<!--more-->
+This post provides a brief overview of syntax used here.<!--more-->

+For a comprehensive guide, see [Daring Fireball](https://daringfireball.net/projects/markdown/).

 ### Headings